amjadfaiz/recipe-ratings_analysis/README.md

 - **Cooking Time vs. Ratings:** No strong correlation was found.
 - **Steps vs. Ratings:** Recipes with more steps do not necessarily receive higher ratings.

-**Insert: Visualizations of Rating Distribution, Ingredients, and Steps vs. Ratings**
+**Visualizations of Rating Distribution, Ingredients, and Steps vs. Ratings**
 <iframe
   src="assets/n_ingredients_histogram.html"
   width="800"